 Further, NIJ hopes to address significant research gaps in the field, such as gaps in understanding disengagement and deradicalization processes and what programs can be developed and delivered to incarcerated terrorist offenders.
 While it is vital to understand the “push” (forcing) and “pull” (attracting) factors behind why individuals become terrorists to help inform prevention and intervention policies and programs, it is equally important to understand these factors to inform disengagement and deradicalization efforts.
 If we do not understand what makes terrorism attractive to certain individuals and how terrorism is unique from other forms of violence, we will not be able to prevent, intervene with, deradicalize, or reintegrate those susceptible to this phenomenon.
 Bridging this gap would not only complement NIJ’s previous investments, it would lead to future opportunities for rigorous comparative research initiatives in conjunction with other topics, such as mass shootings and gangs.

 By understanding disengagement and deradicalization, NIJ hopes to inform policy and practice around programming for terrorist offenders in confinement as well as post-release.
 In the United States, it is estimated that 275 individuals have been convicted of terrorism-related charges since the September 11 terrorist attacks.
-Although some of these offenders are serving life sentences, many others are expected to be released.
-For example, as of December 1, 2018, 168 individuals have been charged with offenses related to the Islamic State group alone (not including offenders motivated by any other type of terrorist ideologies); their average sentence is 13.2 years.
-A majority of these offenders will be released, often sooner than we would expect.
-Hundreds of other offenders are incarcerated for terrorism offenses or terrorism-related charges across the country, and there is still much to be learned about how these offenders should be reintegrated back into society, what the recidivism rate for these offenders will be, and to what extent their ideologies have changed after incarceration.
+Although some of these individuals are serving life sentences, many others are expected to be released.
+For example, as of December 1, 2018, 168 individuals have been charged with offenses related to the Islamic State group alone (not including those motivated by any other type of terrorist ideologies); their average sentence is 13.2 years.
+A majority of these individuals will be released, often sooner than we would expect.
+Hundreds of others are incarcerated for terrorism offenses or terrorism-related charges across the country, and there is still much to be learned about how these individuals should be reintegrated back into society, what the recidivism rate for these people will be, and to what extent their ideologies have changed after incarceration.
 Questions about the effectiveness of prison programming, offenders’ access to services, and success with reintegration remain.
 Terrorist offenders are a relatively new and niche population that has been under-studied; immediate research and programming attention are needed to keep up with the growing number of individuals being released on such charges.
 This is a widely recognized concern in the field of terrorism research, and NIJ hopes to play a key role in fulfilling this urgent research need.

 Overall, NIJ funding has allowed for valuable contributions to the field of domestic radicalization and terrorism research.
 However, there are still many uncertainties around how to intervene before an individual radicalizes or mobilizes to violence.
 NIJ intends to remain engaged in combating the constantly evolving threats presented by violent extremism through soliciting rigorous research, engaging with stakeholders, and informing policymakers.